charlesnathansmith/wl_regkey/README.md

-# WinLicense 2.x, 3.x File Format Demo
+# WinLicense 2.x, 3.x Registration File Key Format Demo

 Demonstrates how WL registration file keys are constructed from hash and keys generated at protection time.

-See regkey for full explanation of everything happening here.
+See [regkey_format.pdf](https://github.com/charlesnathansmith/wl_regkey/blob/main/regkey_format.pdf) for full explanation of everything happening here.

 This all was constructed by reverse engineering their freely available key generation binaries.